Smashed Meatball Sliders

 What Temperature to Cook the Meatballs At

-The meatballs should be cooked at about 300°F. Heat the griddle to this temperature before commencing the cooking process.
+The meatballs should be cooked at about 300°F. Heat the griddle to this temperature before starting to cook.
 You want to ensure they are at an internal meat temperature of 165°F before removing them from the smoker.

 The meatballs should take around 35-45 minutes to finish cooking.